radiantlogic-v8/documentation-new/documentation/configuration/identity-views/special-attributes.md

 ![Linked Attribute](Media/linked-attr-query.jpg)

 The user in your filter should be returned.
 Select this entry and the attributes should display.
-The back link attribute (e.g. isMemberOf) should indicate the groups the use is a member of as shown in the example below.
+The back link attribute (e.g. isMemberOf) should indicate the groups the user is a member of as shown in the example below.

 ![Linked Attribute Result](Media/linked-attr-result.jpg)